-- And thirdly, in the grids Randy is using the splice is offset as seen in the video below:
+- And thirdly, in the grids Randy is using the splice is offset as seen in the video I created to illustrate my point below:

 The basic idea that was inspired by Randy's video was the interlocking of the grid and it's mirror together in a larger alternating grid.

 I have indicated the two grids spliced together by giving them each a different color which you can see in the first series of grids.